Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 If you have an existing Identity currently in Flagsmith, it will _not_ exist in our Edge API database.
 You have to create the Identity within the Edge API.

+## Identities are not viewable in the Dashboard

+You wont see Edge Identities show up in the dashboard currently.
+This also means you cant currently specify a per Identity override.
+This is still being worked on.

 ### Integrations are not currently implemented